yusufcnr/near-wl/README.md

 ### Anyone interacted with contract can call the method to claim their rewards after the whitelising process is over and 30 days later.

 `near call $CONTRACT claimRewards --accountId <YOUR_ACCOUNT.testnet>`

+### If you want to make all methods to be called automatically you can use following script.
+1. run `./scripts/2.use-contract.sh`

+2. run `./scripts/2.use-contract.sh` (run it to see changes)

+### Use following script to delete smart contract and tranfer all the funds to the predefined BENEFICIARY account.

+run `./scripts/3.cleanup.sh`

 ## get name of the contract by calling getContractName